eduardocruzpalacios/oop-design-patterns-java/README.md

 Adapter is StockProduct which extends Product class and implements Stock interface.
 #### Bridge
-DEFINITION: decouples an abstraction from its implementation so that the two can vary independently.
+DEFINITION: Decouples an abstraction from its implementation so that the two can vary independently.

 The implementation-intended class is Device.java.